European League of Football: 2025 season

 The Nordic Storm, representing Copenhagen in Denmark and Malmö in Sweden, joined the league for the 2025 season.
 The Barcelona Dragons folded, whereas the Milano Seamen are on hiatus.
 With QB Jadrian Clark and RB Glen Toonga, Nordic Storm signed two key players from champion Rhein Fire.
 Former Fire OC Andrew Weidinger joined Madrid Bravos as HC.
 Jack Del Rio joined the Paris Musketeers as HC.
 DJ Irons joined Wroclaw Panthers as their QB for the 2025 season as they struggled with QBs last year.
 The ELF struck a deal with DAZN to broadcast all their games with their Game Pass.

+Stuttgart Surge achieved their first title ever after defeating Vienna Vikings 24–17 in the final.

+2026 season

-At the end of the season, eleven teams — Berlin Thunder, Rhein Fire, Nordic Storm, Frankfurt Galaxy, Paris Musketeers, Stuttgart Surge, Madrid Bravos, Raiders Tirol, Panthers Wrocław, Prague Lions, and Vienna Vikings — left the ELF and established a new league called the European Football Alliance (EFA).
+At the end of the 2025 season, eleven teams — Berlin Thunder, Rhein Fire, Nordic Storm, Frankfurt Galaxy, Paris Musketeers, Stuttgart Surge, Madrid Bravos, Raiders Tirol, Panthers Wrocław, Prague Lions, and Vienna Vikings — left the ELF and established a new league called the European Football Alliance (EFA).
 The ELF later announced that they had eleven teams "under valid contract" for the 2026 season and were in "intensive discussions" with multiple prospective partners and "remains committed to open dialogue with all current franchises, with the clear goal of building a shared foundation for the further development of the league and of American football across Europe".

+On 26 November 2025, the ELF and EFA announced that the two competitions would be reunifying with a number of administrative and commercial changes ahead of the 2026 season.
+However, on January 15, 2026, EFA terminated the cooperation agreement due to ELF missing financial stability and transparency.
+EFA will go forward with their initial plan to establish an independent league.

+In parallel, four teams split from the EFL to the newly created American Football League Europe.

+In February 2026, the ELF announced that they were entering preliminary self-administration proceedings under German insolvency law.
+According to the ELF’s statement, this comes as a result of anticipated investor funding not materializing.
+All operations, including games, continue during this process.
+However, on 23 March 2026 insolvency proceedings were initiated against the European League of Football GmbH.